dpsthree/blitzify/README.md

 ## Repository setup

-Blitzify was originally created to easily update a projects README.md file by inserting a collection of stackblitz links.
+Blitzify was originally created to easily update a project's README.md file by inserting a collection of stackblitz links.
 By default Blitzify will attempt to locate the following text "----stackblitz list----" inside README.md.
-This marker is replaced by the generated list content.
+This marker is replaced by the generated link content.
 Please ensure that this marker is present before executing.

-Blitzify works by reading tagged commits in a repository.
+Blitzify works by reading [tagged Git commits](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in a repository.
 Please make sure that the appropriate tags are in place before running Blitzify.
 By default Blitzify will look for tags with the following structure: ```Step-##_Description```.
 For example: ```Step-12_Lazy_loading_modules```

 ### Custom markers